ufal/npfl129/exam/questions.md

   a paired test.
 [5]

-- When considering multiple comparison problem, define the family-wise error rate, and formulate the Bonferroni correction, which allows limiting the family-wise error rate by a given $\alpha$.
+- When considering multiple comparison problem, define the family-wise error rate, and prove the Bonferroni correction, which allows limiting the family-wise error rate by a given $\alpha$.
 [5]

 - For a trained model and a given test set with $N$ examples and metric $E$,